 DN 248 Dental Hygiene Science - Oral Pathology 2-0-2

 Oral pathology includes the study of diseases affecting the oral cavity, manifestations of inflammation, degenerative changes, neoplastic disease, and anomalies.
 Oral pathology prepares the student to detect deviations from normal in the assessment of a client's systemic and oral health status and to make appropriate decisions regarding referral and treatment when needed.
 (Prerequisites: BI 195, BI 196 and BI 202 with minimum grades of "C" and DN 136)

 A course designed to introduce the dental advanced functions to dental assisting students.
-Includes instruction in basic instrumentation concepts, removal of coronal cement, application of pit and fissure sealants and suture removal, as well as expanded orthodontic functions and other advanced duties which are delegated to the dental assistant.
+Includes instruction in basic instrumentation concepts, removal of coronal cement, application of pit and fissure sealants, suture removal, coronal polishing, expanded orthodontic functions and the monitoring of nitrous oxide sedation.
 Pre-clinical skills will be introduced on mannequins and competency skills on patients.
-Advanced dentrix computer applications will also be included.
+Advanced Dentrix computer applications will also be included.
 (Prerequisites: DN 105, DN 110, DN 161, DN 175 and DN 191)

 DN 298 Dental Assisting Clinical Experience III 2-8-4 (6 weeks)

 Expanded opportunities in chair-side assisting to encompass all dental specialties including orthodontics, surgery, endodontics, pedodontics and prosthodontics.
 A weekly seminar is held to evaluate the individual clinical experiences.
 (Prerequisite: DN 196)